Comparing 6 Sperm Banks in the USA

 Sperm Bank Summary

-Hopefully, this overview gives you an idea about each sperm bank.
-Starting with the bank instead of jumping straight to the donor can make your search feel more manageable.
+Starting with the sperm bank instead of jumping straight to the donor can make your search feel more manageable.
 For example, if you and your partner are set on using an open-identity donor, you can rule out options like Fairfax and Xytex right away.
 Ultimately, the decision is yours, and it all comes down to your personal preferences and which donor profile feels like the right fit for your family.

 Healthy Breakfast Ideas for Fertility